-Looking into some new storefront graphics?
+Looking into some new storefront graphics in Maryland, DC, or Virginia?
 There are countless ways to update the look of your storefront—some good, some bad.
 Here are 7 design tips for your storefront graphics to ensure you do it the right way.

 1. Engage the Sidewalk